LGK1412/demo_stream_with_membrane_elixir/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+* NOTICE:
-Open OBS then go setting -> Stream -> Service -> Custom -> Server -> rtmp://localhost:9006 -> Stream key -> hehe.
+- Open OBS then go setting -> Stream -> Service -> Custom -> Server -> rtmp://localhost:9006 -> Stream key -> hehe.
-If you want to change stream key go lib/dem/application.ex.
+- If you want to change stream key go lib/demo/application.ex.
 If you want to change server I don't know.
+- When you start a new stream all old stream will be delete If you want to change go to lib/demo/application.ex

-Go to Membrane website to learn more.
+- Go to Membrane website to learn more.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).